demisto/content/Packs/CrowdStrikeMalquery/Integrations/CrowdStrikeMalquery/README.md

 ### cs-malquery-get-ratelimit
 ***
-Get information about search and download quotas in your environment.
+Returns information about search and download quotas in your environment.

 #### Base Command